bmegli/hardware-video-encoder/README.md

 ffplay output.h264
 ```

+You should see procedurally generated video (moving through greyscale).

 ## Using

-See examples directory for more complete and commented examples with error handling.
+See examples directory for a more complete and commented examples with error handling.

+There are just 4 functions and 3 user-visible data types:
+- `hve_init`
+- `hve_send_frame` (sends uncompressed data to hardware)
+- `hve_receive_packet` (retrieves compressed data from hardware)
+- `hve_close`

+The library takes off you the burden of:
+- hardware encoder initialization/cleanup
+- internal data lifecycle managegment

 ```C
 	struct hve_config hardware_config = {WIDTH, HEIGHT, FRAMERATE, DEVICE};